jzhoulab/Seqstr/README.md

 Seqstr (pronounced as seq-string) is a lightweight tool to compile string input into genomic sequences.
 It is designed to provide a simple and flexible way to specify long genomic sequence that can be used for downstream analysis.
 Seqstr allows using a combination of genome interval coordinates, raw sequence nucleotides and specifying mutations.
 It is flexible in parsing many sections of string inputs together into a single coherent output sequence.
 Seqstr can also render multiple sequences outputs for downstream comparisons.

 Seqstr is also a format specification, which can be implemented in different languages.
-We will soon provide a test suite for verifying an implementation.
+We also provide a test suite for verifying an implementation.

 ## Seqstr format
 ### Genomic interval